Note: if you are viewing this rule book as a PDF, it does not contain animated gifs that appear on the website.

 Apply to: Opponent revealed cards

 Effect: Prevents a card from returning or moving for the remainder of the game.
+It does not prevent stacking, shifting, collapsing, swapping or other future game actions.

 Duration: Permanent